-- Agree to the next steps together (the key here is to make the decisions about the next steps with each other not with one being dictatorial and the other submissive).
+- Agree to the next steps together (the key here is to decide the next steps with each other, not with one dictatorial and the other submissive).

-This is the first step in a communication model I have used to help thousands of high achieving leaders and those aspiring to leadership positions find the common ground for effective dialogue.
+This checklist is the first step in a communication model I have used to help thousands of high-achieving leaders and those aspiring to leadership positions find common ground for effective dialogue.

-You don’t have to let the self-doubt voice in your head become a tsunami of negative thoughts saying over and over that you are going to mess up or disappoint.
+You don’t have to let the self-doubt voice in your head become a tsunami of negative thoughts repeating that you will mess up or disappoint.

 Once you finally see the old behaviors that get in the way of success, you can tame and transform them.
 It starts with understanding your stress triggers and how to keep them under control.